Quảng Ninh: Climate

-Quảng Ninh's climate is symbolic of the climate of North Vietnam; featuring all four seasons.
+Quảng Ninh's climate is typical of the climate of Northern Vietnam; featuring all four seasons.
 In summer, it is hot, humid and rainy, while monsoons flourish.
-The average annual temperature recorded is 22.9 °C. In winter, it is cold (between 1 and 3 °C), dry, and sees little rainfall (between 150 mm and 400 mm).
-The average humidity is 82 percent.
+The average annual temperature recorded is 22.9 °C. In winter, it is cold (between 1 and 3 °C), dry, and sees less rainfall (between 150 mm and 400 mm).
+The average humidity is 82%.
 Annual average rainfall, influenced by north-eastern monsoons, varies between 1,700 mm and 2,400 mm (maximum recorded is 2751 mm), with rainfall concentrated in the summer months for 90 to 170 days, particularly in July and August.

-In comparison to other provinces in the north, Quảng Ninh has been more under the influences of north-eastern monsoon.
-The wind blows strongly and the temperature drops to between 1 and.
-During the north-east monsoon, high mountainous regions such as Bình Liêu and Hải Hà, Đầm Hà experiences temperatures below 0 °C. Storms have a large influence on the province, mainly in June, July and August.
-The intensity can be extremely strong, especially in island and coastal regions.
+Compared to other cities and provinces in the north, Quảng Ninh has been more influenced by the northeastern monsoon, in which mountainous regions such as Bình Liêu and Hải Hà, Đầm Hà experiences temperatures below 0 °C. Typhoons have an influence on the city, mainly in June, July and August; the intensity can be stronger in island and coastal regions.

 Because of the terrain differences, the climates of sub-regions differ.
-The border area of the Móng Cái District is colder and rainy, with an average temperature of around 22 °C and rainfall reaching 2,751 mm.
-In the Yên Hưng District, the most southern area, the average temperature is 24 °C and gets an average rainfall of 1,700 mm.
-The high mountainous region of Hoành Bồ, and Ba Chẽ districts, has 20 days of frost a year, and is subject to little rainfall.
-In the Bình Liêu District there is heavy rain (2,400 mm) and winter lasts for six months.
-The offshore island region is not the wettest area, with only 1,700 to 1,800 mm of rainfall per year, but winter is often accompanied by thick mists.
+Móng Cái is colder and rainy, with an average temperature of around 22 °C and rainfall reaching 2,751 mm.
+In Yên Hưng, the most southern area, the average temperature is 24 °C and gets an average rainfall of 1,700 mm.
+The mountainous region of the former districts of Hoành Bồ and Ba Chẽ has 20 days of frost a year.
+In the Bình Liêu District there is heavier rain (2,400 mm) and winter lasts for six months.
+The offshore island region is the wettest area, with 1,700 to 1,800 mm of rainfall per year, and winter is sometimes accompanied by mists.

-History

-Prehistoric

-Quảng Ninh is a land of rich history.
-In Hạ Long Bay, there archaeological remains of prehistoric people from 3000 to 1500 BC.
-This period is characterized as Hạ Long culture with many archaeological shells used as jewelry and money exchange, ancient animal bones, and human bones.

-This land of Quảng Ninh is one of the 15 tribes of Văn Lang State.

-Feudal

-Quảng Ninh area has had several names: